search icon

 October 24, 2010

-Femtocell access points [H(e)NBs] are close-range, limited-capacity base stations that utilize residential broadband connections to connect to carrier networks.
-The use of such distributed base station architecture improves reception and allows the operators to deliver fast, seamless, high-bandwidth cellular coverage into the homes and offices of their end customers.
+Femtocell access points also known as H(e)NodeB are close-range, limited-capacity base stations that utilize residential broadband connections to connect to carrier networks.
+This distributed base station architecture improves reception and allows operators to deliver fast, seamless, high-bandwidth cellular coverage into the homes and offices of their end customers.

 The deployment of Femtocell solutions is attractive to mobile network operators as they successfully address coverage and mobile data bandwidth requirements by leveraging widely available broadband connections without the additional cost associated with the alternative macro-cell deployment.